 Martial skills need not be used to cause harm.
 AiShin-ryu Aiki-ken and Aiki-Jo offer the viable alternative of using traditional sword and staff techniques to diffuse conflict, creating win-win scenarios for both attacker and defender.
 At the root of these disciplines is a concrete method for developing the unity of body, mind, and spirit to realize our full potential power.

 The traditional Japanese yumi is the largest bow in the world.
-The Art of Kyudo invites the practitioner to discover self-mastery through rigorous pursuit of virtue, truth and beauty through the discipline of archery.
-When body, mind, and spirit are correctly unified, the arrow seems to fly of its own volition, and the archer experiences happiness and peace.
+Kyudo invites the practitioner to discover self-mastery through rigorous pursuit of virtue, truth and beauty through the discipline of archery.
+When body, mind, and spirit are correctly unified, the arrow flies of its own volition, and the archer experiences happiness and peace.
+Available to members only.

 Discovery self-mastery through the discipline of the brush.
 In order to wield the brush beautifully and powerfully, mind, body, and spirit must be unified.
 Instruction is available in this profound art through the study of the many character styles developed through the centuries.
 Available to members only.